gokdenizinan/crime-rate-prediction/README.md

 ### Hypotheses

-* **H0:** Crimes wouldn't get effected from the socio-cultural parameters listed below.
+* **H0:** Crime rates are not significantly influenced by the socio-cultural parameters listed below.
 * **H1:** Expecting to see **lower crime rates** in cities with **higher education rates**.
 * **H2:** Forecasting **higher crime rates** in cities with **higher poverty** and **higher unemployment rates**.
 * **H3:** **Population density** and **transit commute share** are **positively** related to crime rate, but the effect weakens after adding other features.